kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

     --output text; \
     echo $ST;
 ```
-The output if the stack is completed should equals: `CREATE_COMPLETE`
+If the stack is completed, the output should equals: `CREATE_COMPLETE`

 5. Export `USERNAME` from the stack outputs:
 ```bash